GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

 RMSPE (Root Mean Square Error) is a common metricused by data scientists.
 RMSPE_T is a variation of RMSPE.
 RMSPE_T differs from RMSPE in two ways:

-1. It uses a percentage error similar to noise-to-signal rate, like noise/true-value.
+1. RMSPE_T uses a percentage error similar to noise-to-signal rate, like noise/true-value.
-2. It assumes the existence of minimal signal: the percentage looks like noise/max(true, T).
+2. RMSPE_T assumes the existence of minimal signal: the percentage looks like noise/max(true, T).

 {% endAside %}